Lighting

 Fluorescents generally last much longer than incandescents, anywhere from 5 to 30 times longer, although turning it on and off frequently will shorten its lifespan (as it will to incandescents as well).
 Although they are still more expensive per bulb than incandescents, they are cheap enough (especially when you buy a six-pack), that their lifetime cost (including the electric used) is usually much cheaper than a standard incandescent.
 They use only 1/4 to 1/3 of the power as an incandescent.

-Because fluorescents contain a small amount of mercury in the bulb, and CFL additionally have electronics in the base, disposal is a serious concern.
+Because fluorescents contain a small amount of mercury in the bulb, and CFLs additionally have electronics in the base, disposal is a serious concern.
 In some communities CFLs are considered hazardous waste, and must be disposed of specially, but most allow then in the trash.
-It is the major environmental argument against fluorscents.
+It is the major environmental argument against fluorescents.

 Linear fluorescent - these come in various lengths, typically 2, 4, or 6 feet, and in various thickness' also, with typical sizes being T12, T8, and T5, where the number is in eights of an inch (so a T8 is 1").
 Unlike CFLs, in linear fluorescents, the ballast is part of the fixture, and it is this ballast that largely determines the efficiency of the lamp.

-Light Emitted Diodes (LEDs) - are solid state devices similar to transistors and computer chips that use a direct current (less than 120V)3 to produce light.
-Like fluorescents, they don't run directly on 120VAC electric, but require a power supply (a variation on the little black wall warts used to charge various electronic devices).
+Light Emitted Diodes (LEDs) - are solid state devices similar to transistors and computer chips that use low voltage direct current (ie nothing like the 120VAC that the power company provides)3 to produce light.
+Like fluorescents, they require a power supply (a variation on the little black wall warts used to charge various electronic devices).
 Unfortunately the mechanism that produces light in an LED, produces monochromatic lights (one color) in an extremely narrow frequency range, so to get white light, either multiple color LEDs must be mixed, or phosphors put on the LED that convert the monochromatic light to white light.
 Although the phosphor method is less efficient in principle, it is the most common method in use.
 In this system, the efficiency of the bulb is a combination of the efficiency of the power supply, the LED itself, and the phosphor conversion.

-LED promise very high efficacies (twice CFLs), but many of the currently available products are less efficient than CFLs.
+LED promise very high efficacies (twice CFLs), but many of the currently available products are less efficient than CFLs although as of 2013 that is changing rapidly.
 Currently, the main advantage is that they're dimmable and more efficient than Halogen-IR bulbs.

-LEDs are very sensitive to heat, and burn out easily, so they are usually mounted in big heat sinks.
-Care must be taken in where they mounted, so that heat can dissapate.
+LEDs are very sensitive to heat, and burn out easily from heat, so they are usually mounted in big heat sinks.
+Care must be taken in where they mounted, so that heat can dissipate.

 Lighting Design